trason-trail-races/oer/raceinfo.md

 ### Start Times

-The 100k and 50m races start at 6 a.m.
-The 50k race starts at 8 a.m.
+The 100k and 50m races start at 6:00am The 50k race starts at 8:00am

 <hr>